lunardao/dao/README.md

 LunarDAO Sentinels is a committee responsible for executing community decisions in regards to treasury (multi-sig) and consists of eight members in total.
 Sentinels can reject a malicious proposal even if it has been approved by the community.
 Five are needed to execute a decision.

 The suggested time frame to be a multi-sig participant is two years.
 The transfer will happen when there is someone who can take over when the time is due and is not a rigid measurement.
 To rotate responsibilities to new Sentinels supports a level of diversity of thought in this important governance responsibility.

-Sentinels have the power to reject malicious proposals.

 *A malicious proposal can include:*